 Engagement Rings Without A Traditional Centre Stone

-There is a popular trend for engagement rings to consist of one big central diamond, either sitting proudly on its own or accentuated by smaller diamonds.
+There is a popular trend emerging to consider non-traditional engagement rings to wear as your engagement ring.
+Most typical engagement rings consist of one big central diamond, either sitting proudly on its own or accentuated by smaller diamonds.
 This is a timeless and undeniably beautiful design but it can also come with a costly price tag, especially if you are after an impressive diamond to guarantee you lots of sparkle.

 Combining smaller diamonds is a great way to get that extra sparkle you are after.
 A cluster of smaller diamonds can create the illusion of a larger diamond and will be sure to grab attention.
 Not only will your ring dazzle but it will also be a unique creation on its own.

 Designing a ring using a group of smaller diamonds allows for endless creative options.
 You can combine different-shaped diamonds, mix white diamonds with coloured diamonds or gemstones, or group a lovely cluster of smaller round diamonds to create the illusion of one large round brilliant cut diamond.
 If you are creative then this option could be heaven for you.
 Start by looking at other designs, patterns in nature or geometric patterns and forms and start drawing away.
 One style that lends itself perfectly to this type of engagement ring is the Art Deco movement.
 Art Deco designs are characterized by geometric and/or symmetrical patterns with hints of colour.
 Draw upon this wealth of inspiration and you simply can’t go wrong.

 When most people imagine an engagement ring, it featured a diamond or diamonds in some way, shape or form.
 Choosing to feature a coloured stone and forgoing the idea of using diamonds all together is a great way to ensure your engagement ring is one of a kind.